Tom Hulce

-Thomas Edward Hulce (/'hʊls/; born December 6, 1953) is an American actor and theatre producer.
+Thomas Edward Hulce (/'hʊls/; born December 6, 1953) is an American actor and theater producer.
 He is best known for his portrayal of Wolfgang Amadeus Mozart in the Academy Award-winning film Amadeus (1984), as well as the roles of Larry "Pinto" Kroger in Animal House (1978), Larry Buckman in Parenthood (1989), and Quasimodo in Disney's animated film The Hunchback of Notre Dame (1996).
 Hulce's awards include an Emmy Award for The Heidi Chronicles, a 2007 Tony Award for Best Musical as a lead producer for Spring Awakening, an Academy Award nomination for Best Actor for Amadeus, and four Golden Globe nominations.

 Early life

-Thomas Edward Hulce was born on December 6, 1953, in Detroit, Michigan.
-The youngest of four children, he was raised in Plymouth, Michigan.
+Hulce was born in Detroit, Michigan, and was raised in nearby Plymouth, the youngest of four children.
 His mother, Joanna Winkleman, sang briefly with Phil Spitalny's All-Girl Orchestra, and his father, Raymond Albert Hulce, worked for the Ford Motor Company.
-As a child, he wanted to be a singer, but he switched to acting after his voice changed in his teenage years.
-He left home at the age of 15 and attended Interlochen Arts Academy.
-He then attended Beloit College, earning a BA.
-He later attended the North Carolina School of the Arts, leaving a year before finishing his BFA.
+As a child, he wanted to be a singer, but switched to acting after his voice broke.
+As a teen, Hulce spent a year at the Interlochen Arts Academy before entering Beloit College.
+He then studied acting at the North Carolina School of the Arts, but left without a degree in 1973.

 Career

 Actor

 Hulce debuted as an actor in 1974, playing opposite Anthony Hopkins in Equus on Broadway and in Los Angeles.
 Throughout the rest of the 1970s and the early 1980s, he worked primarily as a theater actor, taking occasional parts in movies.
 His first film role was in the James Dean-influenced film September 30, 1955 in 1977.
 His next movie role was as freshman college student Larry "Pinto" Kroger in the classic comedy Animal House (1978).
 In 1983, he played a gunshot victim in the television show St. Elsewhere.

-In the early 1980s, Hulce was chosen over intense competition (including David Bowie, Mikhail Baryshnikov, Mark Hamill, and Kenneth Branagh) to play the role of Mozart in director Miloš Forman's film version of Peter Shaffer's play.
-In 1985, he was nominated for an Academy Award for Best Actor for his performance in Amadeus, losing to his co-star, F. Murray Abraham.
-In his acceptance speech, Abraham paid tribute to his co-star, saying, "There's only one thing missing for me tonight, and that is to have Tom Hulce standing by my side."
+In the early 1980s, Hulce was chosen over intense competition (including David Bowie, Mikhail Baryshnikov, Mark Hamill, and Kenneth Branagh) to play the role of Mozart in Amadeus, director Miloš Forman's adaptation of Peter Shaffer's play of the same name.
+In 1985, Hulce was nominated for an Academy Award for Best Actor for his performance in Amadeus, losing to his co-star, F. Murray Abraham.
+In his acceptance speech, Abraham paid tribute to Hulce, saying, "There's only one thing missing for me tonight, and that is to have Tom Hulce standing by my side."